CodingGhoost/Watan/README.md

 - The player can move the geese onto a tile of their choice except where the geese are currently placed, blocking it from producing resources until the geese are moved away.

-- The current player can steal one random resource from players who own achievements on that tile and have non-zero resources.
+- The current player can steal one random resource from another player who owns achievements on that tile and has non-zero resources.

 *~~'These geese are LOVELY, aren't they?'~~*